tanakaphper/sdpgs-gyazo/README.md

 ## Contributing

 Thank you for considering to sdpgs-gyazo!
-But, The contribution guide doesn't got ready yet.
+But, The contribution guide doesn't get ready yet.
 If you would, please wait just a moment.

 ## License